LineageOS/www/_posts/2017-04-18-Last-2-Weeks-in-LineageOS-7.md

 Changes to 14.1 devices

 * Samsung Galaxy Note 2 LTE Korean variants (t0ltektt,t0lteskt) are now unified under t0ltekor - _maintainers: filiprrs, PoisonNinja_
-* klteusc has been merged into klte.
-To continue receiving updates, flash the latest klte build, as this is the last week of klteusc builds
+* Samsung Galaxy S5 US Celullar (klteusc) has been merged into Samsung Galaxy S5 (klte).
+To continue receiving updates, flash the latest klte build, as this is the last week of klteusc builds.

 Removed 14.1 devices